 There is not a stated date a certificate expires, but it’s a good practice to keep the buyer’s information current and update certificates at least every three years.

 Sellers are not required to accept resale certificates, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept a Sales Tax Certificate?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Arkansas sales taxes on the seller.

 Before accepting a resale certificate, a seller should:

 - Review the resale certificate to make sure it is completely filled out.

 - Verify the purchaser’s Arkansas sales tax ID is valid and active by logging into the Arkansas’s Taxpayer Access Point.